alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 This tradeoff matters.
 Passing `now`, `culture`, `taxRate`, `discount`, `template`, and `config` everywhere can become noise.
 When a decision needs to be replayed, cached, tested, audited, compared, batched, simulated, or handed to another abstraction, making the facts explicit often pays for itself.

+So far this is mostly about ordinary method calls.
+The same tradeoff becomes sharper when the value being passed around is itself a function.

 ## What kind of function can I hand over?

-Higher-order functions are where this becomes impossible to ignore.
-Most programmers say "sorting," "filtering," "caching," or "parallel query."
-Either way, they pass comparers, predicates, selectors, factories, and accumulators.
+Higher-order APIs make this impossible to ignore.
+They accept comparers, predicates, selectors, factories, and accumulators, and then decide when and how those callbacks run.

-The important part is that another piece of code now controls the call.

 | API shape                  | Function handed over | What the abstraction controls     |
 | -------------------------- | -------------------- | --------------------------------- |